FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-03-05-switchMap-concatMap-mergemap-exhaustmap-explained.md

 ![exhaustmap operator](https://cdn.offering.solutions/img/articles/2021-03-07/exhaustmap.gif)

-TBD: Describe what happens in the gif
+IN the animation you can see it gets emitted with `first` and `second` but only the `first` emit is being processed.
+The `exhaustMap` ignored everything which comes after this until the `first` call came back after two seconds.
+Then it is ready to process the next value when it gets emitted again.
+Everything during the procedure of the first call gets ignored.
+So only the value `first` is printed in the example.

 ## Summary

 It took me along while to understand those operators and for me it all became clearer when I understood the `switchMap` operator first.

-Let us summarize those 4 a bit:
+Let us summarize those four operators:

 - `switchMap`: emits values and is only interested in the very last one it sent.
-All the responses of the calls before get ignored.
+All the _responses_ of the calls before get ignored.
 - `concatMap`: behaves like a queue: It stores all calls and sends one after another.
-If one is completed, the next one comes.
+If one is completed, the next one is being processed.
 - `mergeMap`: Also sends all requests, like `concatMap` but does not wait until the response is coming back.
 It sends them out as they come.
 But it receives every response and does not ignore something.
+The order here is not guaranteed.
 - `exhaustMap`: Emits the first request and ignores all future requests until the first one gets back.
 Then it is ready for a new one.

 I hope this helped!